Back to All Events

 Daylong Retreat on Dependent Origination: When This, That with Beau Demkar

-The day includes sitting and walking meditation, relational practice, dharma talks, open discussion, as well as chanting and singing.
 No prior understanding of dependent origination is required as the teaching will unfold through practice.

-Please contact Danielle Gorman if you need a ride overnight accommodations or have any other questions.
+Please contact Danielle Gorman if you need a ride, overnight accommodations, or have any other questions.

 Previous